About Palette & Space.

 A Short History of Experience

 During her early 20’s, Daisy worked in creative industries such as Arts Council England, music promotion, galleries and the BFI.
-Through a series of unexpected turns, she wound her way into working as Studio Manager for a small Architecture practice on Columbia Road - Clive Sall Architecture and Hudson Sall Developments.
+Through a series of unexpected turns, she wound her way into working as Studio Manager for a small Architecture practice on Columbia Road - CSA and HSD.
 Finding an interest in the subject and desiring to explore more, she went on to work in the same capacity of Studio Manager for Purcell (specialising in historic restoration for buildings such as Buckingham Palace, Battersea Power Station and Hampton Court) and Woods Bagot.
 It was at the latter company that in 2018, Daisy decided to study Interior Architecture BA at the University of Westminster.

 Having won VOLA prizes for Best Portfolio in her first year and Best Detail Prize in her second year, Daisy went on to win the Best Portfolio Prize and receive a First Class Hons for her final year, graduating in 2020.
-She was lucky to be offered a role during the Covid-19 pandemic: Interior Designer at LOM Architecture & Design.
+During the Covid-19 pandemic, she continued to broaden her experience and began an Interior Designer position at LOM Architecture & Design.

 In 2022, Daisy was ready to move to the larger, innovative and multi-award winning Perkins&Will where she was quickly given large-scale projects of her own.
 She has completed RIBA Stages 1-5 for the Deloitte offices in Edinburgh, Bristol, Belfast and London, as well as been part of a team on projects for Premier League, Microsoft, Millennium, Visa and others.